-- A complete and signed application - Current gross income for all household members - Self-declaration for all members claiming zero income - Social security number verification for all members of the household or birth certificate for children under 1 year of age - Current and active 12 month energy billing history (or however long the client has lived at their address.)
+- A complete and signed application - Acceptable Government-issued identification - Current gross income for all household members and current net income for household members receiving Social Security Benefits. - Self-declaration for all members claiming zero income - Social security number verification for all members of the household or birth certificate for children under 1 year of age - Current and active 12 month energy billing history (or however long the client has lived at their address.)